knightedcodemonkey/jsx/README.md

 ## Browser demo / Vite build

 This repo ships with a ready-to-run Vite demo under `examples/browser` that bundles the library (make sure you have installed the WASM binding via the command above first).
-Use it for a full end-to-end verification in a real browser (the demo now imports `@knighted/jsx/lite` so you can confirm the lighter entry behaves identically):
+Use it for a full end-to-end verification in a real browser (the demo imports `@knighted/jsx/lite` so you can confirm the lighter entry behaves identically):

 ```sh
 # Start a dev server at http://localhost:5173